AdobeDocs/experience-platform.en/help/destinations/guardrails.md

 Datasets exported from Experience Platform can be of two types, as described below:

-Timeseries
+**Timeseries**
-Also known as "XDM Experience Events" in AEP terminology Dataset schema includes a top level "timestamp" column Data is ingested in an append-only fashion
+Timeseries datasets are also known as XDM Experience Events in Experience Platform terminology.
+Dataset schema includes a top level "timestamp" column Data is ingested in an append-only fashion

-Record
+**Record**
-Also known as "XDM Individual Profile" in AEP terminology Dataset schema does not include a top level "timestamp" column Data is ingested in upsert fashion
+Record datasets are also known as XDM Individual Profile in Experience Platform terminology.
+Dataset schema does not include a top level "timestamp" column Data is ingested in upsert fashion